Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 ### Polymorphism
 * [Quick] The ability of an object to take on many forms.
   1. Method overloading: A class can have same named methods but have distinct input parameters, this functionality is not supported in python.
   2. Method overriding: Use same named functions but inside different classes.
-Like 2 clases can have same named of functions, but thier functionality differ as the class.
+Two clases can have same named functions, but thier functionality differ as the class.
 * Class methods/variables that begin & end with double underscore "\_\_" are special variables/methods(also called dunder methods) in Python.
 * Function Overloading: is changing the default functionality of a function for that particular object. eg def \_\_len\_\_(self) if a special function, when overriden the functionality changes will reflect on calling len(my_instance).